kstenschke/doShell/README.md

    2. To avoid 50% of doShell scripts being ``sleep`` commands, automation commands imply a plausible successive minimum delay
 5. Don't reinvent the wheel:
-   1. Reuse existing tools  (shell script, xdotool / apple script, ...)
+   1. Reuse existing tools  (shell script, xdotool / applescript, ...)
    2. While there is no dedicated editor, linter or syntax highlightning for doShell: Enable IDEs to identify doShell as shell script (mask doShell commands as shell script comments)